Nabeelato/job-tracker-app/EXCEL_IMPORT_GUIDE.md

 ## Important Notes

+- **Job IDs**: Can be provided in Excel or auto-generated
-- **Job IDs** are automatically generated (JOB-0001, JOB-0002, etc.)
+  - If `[Job] Job No.` is empty, system generates next available ID (JOB-0001, JOB-0002, etc.)
-- **Status** is set to PENDING for all imported jobs
+  - If provided, uses the exact ID from Excel
+- **Status**: Uses the value from `[State] State` column or defaults to PENDING
 - **Started At** and **Last Activity At** are set to the import time
 - **Timeline** entries are created for each job
-- If staff member or manager email is not found, that row will fail
+- **Manager**: Matched by name (case-insensitive, partial match allowed)
+- **Staff Assignment**: Jobs are automatically assigned to available staff members
 - Failed rows don't stop the import - other rows continue processing
 - All errors are reported at the end

 ## Error Handling

 Common errors:
-- "Missing client name or job title" - Required fields are empty
+- "Missing client name or job title" - Required `[Client] Client` or `[Job] Name` fields are empty
-- "Staff member not found with email: xxx" - Email doesn't exist or user is not STAFF role
-- "No manager found" - Could not find any manager for the job
+- "No manager found" - Could not find any manager in the system
+- "No staff member available to assign" - No STAFF users exist in the system
 - Invalid priority values will default to NORMAL
-- Invalid service types are skipped
-- Invalid dates are ignored (job created without due date)
+- Invalid status values will default to PENDING

 ## API Endpoint